BPA SCIENTIFIC MEETING

-Abstract and symposium proposals for the 2017 conference are now being accepted.
+Abstract submissions for the 2018 conference are now being accepted.

 Abstracts must be submitted using the online form available here.

-The Local Organising Committee of Biological Psychiatry Australia (BPA) invite members to submit nominations for a symposium for their annual 2017 conference.
-The BPA 2017 Conference will be held from Tuesday evening 6th November – Thursday 8th November at the South Asutralian Health and Medical Research Institute (SAHMRI) in Adelaide.
+The Local Organising Committee (LOC) of Biological Psychiatry Australia (BPA) would like to invite members to submit nominations for a symposium for their annual 2018 conference.
+The BPA 2018 Conference will be held from Tuesday evening 6th November – Thursday 8th November at the South Asutralian Health and Medical Research Institute (SAHMRI) in Adelaide.

 BPA GENERAL SYMPOSIA GUIDELINES